mmikkel/DashCols-Craft/README.md

 * Move the /dashcols folder to craft/plugins
 * Install

-After installing, visit _DashCols’_ CP section.
-Using the built-in Field Layout designer, DashCols enables you to easily add almost any field to your Entry and Category index tables _(support for Users coming soon)_.
+After installing, visit _DashCols’_ CP section and use the built-in Field Layout Designer to add custom fields to entry and category index tables, and configure the output of default columns and/or element metadata.

 Please note that not all FieldTypes are supported – look below for the complete list.

 ## Options

+* Custom naming: You want to keep the nav tab around, but give it another name.
-* Undercover mode: Keeps DashCols running, but disables access to the CP section and layout editing for _all users_.
+* Undercover mode: You want to keep DashCols running, but completely hide the nav tab.

 ### Supported FieldTypes